cathiele/homeassistant-goecharger/README.md

 - set max current for charging in ampere (6-32A)
 - set absolute maximum current for charging (max can not be set higher than "absolute max")
 - no cloud connection needed to control the charger - only local ip-access needed.
+- correction factor for older devices which often present 5-10% lower voltage and therefore energy values

 # Warning: WIP - Breaking changes possible
 This is the first version of the Integration so there are still breaking changes possible.